 3. Reassure yourself.
 When we are feeling very anxious or fearful or upset what we often need is some comfort or reassurance.
 As children we seek this from adults, as adults we can learn how to reassure our “inner child”.
 It might help to imagine your fearful self as a small child and think what you would do if a small child needed your reassurance.
 Try saying something reassuring to yourself like “you will be OK, I’m going to look after you”.

 4. Don’t judge your emotion.
 Emotions are neither good or bad, they are just a normal part of human experience and painful emotions are just as valid as happy emotions.
 When we are feeling upset that is already difficult enough – try not to add another layer of distress by telling yourself “I shouldn’t be feeling this way”.
 Avoid speaking harshly to yourself, instead try to be gentle with yourself.
-Try not to pay attention to unhelpful things that others may say to you like “get on with it…painful should be over it by now…” as everyone’s emotional life is unique.
+Try not to pay attention to unhelpful things that others may say to you like “get on with it…you should be over it by now…” as everyone’s emotional life is unique.

 I hope that these ideas will help you to feel less overwhelmed and to trust that you can cope with strong emotions.